U.S. military tests hypersonic Waverider aircraft over Pacific

 After being dropped from the B-52, a solid-rocket booster is used in the initial phase of the plane's flight to bring it up to speeds that can allow its scramjet engine to take over, by inhaling air through the craft's forward momentum.

-In 2004, NASA reached a speed of Mach 9.6, or nearly 7,000 miles per hour, with a jet-powered aircraft.
+In 2004, NASA reached a speed of Mach 9.6, or nearly 7,000 miles per hour (11,265 kph), with a jet-powered aircraft.
 But that vehicle, known as X-43, only flew for a few seconds and its copper-based engine was not designed to survive the flight.

 Engineers have hoped to see the hypersonic X-51A travel for five minutes of powered flight.
 For protection from extreme heat, it uses insulation tiles, similar to those on the NASA space shuttle orbiters, according to a 2011 military description of the project.